 The member of staff should write up their conversation as soon as possible on the school's CPOMs system.
 Staff should make this a matter of priority.
 The record should include the name of the member of staff; the date, and should also detail where the disclosure was made and who else was present.
-CPOMS will alert the DSL, however, in addition the member of staff MUST discuss the disclosure with the DSL/DDSL in person as soon as possible.
+The record should be forwarded to the DSL.
+DSL or DDSL MUST be informed in person wherever possible and alerted to the disclosure on CPOMS.